hosseinpourziyaie/MW2_SCRIPTS/MapCalloutsHUD/README.md

-USING: copy script anywhere in server scripts raw folder and call ::init() func in clients like ultramod have scriptAutoInitialize system you can install this script simply by copying it in "\ultramod\scripts" folder to install it easily
+USING: copy script anywhere in fs_game raw folder/iwd package and call ::init() func

+ in clients like ultramod those have scriptAutoInitialize system you can install this script simply by copying it in "\ultramod\scripts" folder to install it easily

 Note: so far in this version i have only recorded callout data for maps mp_crash and mp_rust